 The Grand Teton Lodge Company manages Jackson and Jenny Lake Lodges, Colter Bay Village and the Jackson Hole Golf and Tennis Club.
-Call (307) 543-3100 or visit gtlc.com for details.
-Some facilities, activities, and services may not be offered in 2022.
+Call (307) 543-3100 or visit gtlc.com.

-Jackson Lake Lodge is located on a bluff overlooking Jackson Lake.
-The lodge has a combined 385 guest and cottage rooms located across the premises, fine and casual dining locations and full-service conference facilities.
+- 1. Jackson Lake Lodge was recently-renovated and is located on a bluff overlooking Jackson Lake.
+The lodge has a combined 385 guest and cottage rooms located across the premises.
+Fine and casual dining locations and full-service conference facilities.
 The Mural Dining Room features panoramic views and authentic Rocky Mountain cuisine.
-Stop by the Pioneer Grill, a classic dinerstyle restaurant.
-Enjoy cocktails at the Blue Heron Lounge while overlooking scenic Willow Flats.
-Lodging and dining locations open mid-May.
-Visit gtlc.com for operations updates.
+Stop by the Pioneer Grill, a classic American diner-style restaurant.
+Outdoor Western BBQ serves sandwiches, salads and a barbecue buffet by the pool, or enjoy cocktails and appetizers at the Blue Heron Lounge while overlooking scenic Willow Flats.
+3000 The Country of TLC. - 2.
 Jenny Lake Lodge is a four-diamond lodge located just across the water from Cascade Canyon with 37 rustically elegant log cabins.
-Dining, horseback riding and bicycles are included in the room rate.
-It is open from June 1.
+Dining and horseback and bicycle riding are included in the room rate.
+There is a gift shop for browsing.
 The Jenny Lake Lodge Dining Room serves innovative dishes with a nightly rotating menu and has an extensive wine list.
-300 11 4 50